comsechq/sql-prune/README.md

 Confirm before deleting prunable backups for database names starting with `test` in `s3://bucket-name`:

     sqlprune s3://bucket-name/test -delete

+##### Recovery Mode:

+    sqlprune.exe [path] -recover -db-name -dest [-date]

+ * path: The path to a local folder or an S3 bucket containting .bak files (e.g. \"c:\\sql-backups\" or \"s3://bucket-name/backups\")");
+ * __-recover__: The flag to activate the 'recovery' mode
+ * __-db-name__: The name of the database to recover
+ * __-dest__: The path to a local folder where to copy the file to
+ * __-date__: OptionallySpecifies which date to retrieve (when not provided the most recent backup in the set will be used)
+ * __-no-confim__ is flag you can use if you don't want to confirm before any file is recovered
+ * __-aws-profile__ is optional and defaults to the value of the `AWSProfileName` app setting (see S3 Credentials)

+Examples:

+Copy the most recent backup available for the database 'helloworld' from an S3 bucket:

+    sqlprune S3://bucket-name/test -recover -db-name helloworld -dest E:\Backups

+Copy the backup made on the 30th of October 2013 for the database S3 from a local folder:

+    sqlprune E:\Backups -recover -db-name helloworld -date 20131030 -dest C:\destination

 #### Download & Install: